cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 [@liPrivacyThreatsAnalysis2021].

-- _Increased Resilience Against Existing Privacy Measures_: Some of the aforementioned papers have shown improvements concerning the evasion of privacy-preserving measures. @nguyenActiveMembershipInference2023 have shown how a membership inference attack can be effectively performed in the presence of differential privacy.
+- _Increased Resilience Against Existing Privacy Measures_: Some of the aforementioned papers has shown improvements concerning the evasion of privacy-preserving measures. @nguyenActiveMembershipInference2023 have shown how a membership inference attack can be effectively performed in the presence of differential privacy.
 Their method was effective to such a degree that the